Pofadder 2022

 South Africa

-Sadie Family Pofadder is an organic, barrel-aged red wine produced from the Cinsault grape variety by The Sadie Family in the Swartland appellation area of the Coastal Region in South Africa.
-Coming from old Cinsault vines, aged over 45 years and located on Mount Kasteelberg, Pofadder benefits from slate and decomposed sandstone soils, cultivated using organic methods with a yield restricted to 30 hl/ha.
+Sadie Family Pofadder is an organic, barrel-aged red wine produced from the Cinsault grape variety by The Sadie Family in the Swartland appellation of the Coastal Region of South Africa.
+Sourced from old Cinsault vines, over 45 years old and located on Mount Kasteelberg, Pofadder benefits from slate and decomposed sandstone soils, cultivated using organic methods with a yield restricted to 30 hl/ha.
 Cinsault, known for its complexity to cultivate and vinify, requires meticulous care.
-The bunches, picked manually, are fermented in open barrels, with one or two punching downs daily to ensure adequate fermentation.
+The grapes, hand-picked, are fermented in open barrels, with one or two punch-downs daily to ensure adequate fermentation.
 After a month of maceration, the wine is pressed and aged for 12 months in old wooden barrels, before being bottled without any treatment or filtration.
-The name of the wine, The Sadie Family Pofadder, pays homage to a local snake, the Pofadder, sadly famous for causing the death of a winemaker in the 1940s.
-This wine, produced in limited quantities, highlights cinsault, nicknamed the “Pinot Noir of Swartland”, revealing all the elegance and finesse of this grape variety.
+The name of the wine, The Sadie Family Pofadder, pays homage to a local snake, the Pofadder, infamous for causing the death of a winemaker in the 1940s.
+This wine, produced in limited quantities, highlights the Cinsault, nicknamed the "Pinot Noir of Swartland", revealing all the elegance and finesse of this grape variety.

 You might also like